Lab site: Pediatric Health Lab

 Dr. Nelson's research interests are in pediatric psychology.
 Specifically, his work focuses on the intersection between health and behavior with an emphasis on health promotion in children and adolescents.
-He is interested in understanding the factors that influence pediatric health and key health behaviors (e.g., physical activity, diet, sleep) as well as interventions to improve health through behavior change.
-In his current work, he is pursuing these interests by studying a variety of pediatric populations (e.g., children who are overweight, adolescents with chronic daily headache, children with asthma, youth in residential treatment, rural adolescents) using a variety of methods (e.g., electronic daily diaries, momentary assessment using smart phones, actigraphy, event-related potentials, medical record review, blood analysis, surveys).
+He is interested in understanding the factors that influence pediatric health and key health behaviors (e.g., sleep, diet, physical activity) as well as interventions to improve health through behavior change.
+In his current work, he is pursuing these interests by studying a variety of pediatric populations (e.g., children who are overweight, low-income families, youth in residential treatment, adolescents with chronic daily headache, infants with congenital heart disease and their caregivers, rural adolescents) using a variety of methods (e.g., electronic daily diaries, momentary assessment using smart phones, actigraphy, performance-based cognitive tasks, medical record review, blood analysis, surveys).
 Below is a brief description of projects currently underway or in preparation in Dr. Nelson's lab.

-Residential Care and Health Project: Examining the physical health of youth in residential care settings and the interaction between physical and mental health.
+Residential Care and Health.
+Examining the physical health of youth in residential care settings and the interaction between physical and mental health.
 Collaboration with the Center for At-Risk Children's Services at UNL and the Boys Town National Research Institute.

 Dr. Nelson's teaching interests are in clinical and clinical child psychology.
 He teaches courses in clinical assessment, child psychopathology, abnormal psychology, and child treatment.